gutenbergbooks/git/README.md

 ##Project Gutenberg and GitHub

-Local repositories each have a corresponding GitHub repository, named after the ebook ID number, and a remote branch, named `github`, linked to that GitHub repository.
+Local repositories each have a corresponding GitHub repository, named after the ebook ID number, and a remote, named `github`, linked to that GitHub repository.
 Thus, `git push github` pushes changes from the local repository to the corresponding GitHub repository.
 Pushing and pulling is done over SSH using the local `gutenbergbooks-github-bot` Unix user's SSH credentials, so a GitHub account is not necessary.

 The `post-commit` and `post-receive` hooks are set to automatically execute `git push --quiet github` after every commit.  `post-commit` handles the case where a local Unix user is committing to our local repo, and `post-receive` handles the case where a remote, non-GitHub repo is pushing changes to our local repo.